Leather Working I

 - Demonstrate proper use and maintenance of leather working tools

-- Explain and demonstrate how to repair basic strap work in tack
+- Explain and demonstrate how to estimate and cost repair work

 - Explain what part of the leather hide to use for repairs

-- Demonstrate through projects and repairs the necessary skills for advanced leather strap work
+- Demonstrate through projects and repairs the necessary skills for basic leather strap work

 - Understand common terminology used in leather working